The best Christmas markets in the UK

 The stalls are spread across three core locations in the city: Durham Market Hall, Craft & Producers’ Marquee on Palace Green, and the Festive Outdoor Market in Durham Market Place.
 There is a small entry fee for the Craft & Producers’ Marquee, so keep that in mind before you visit.

-If you plan to visit on Saturday afternoon, then don’t miss the Children’s Lantern Parade at 2.30pm – you can even take part for just £5.50.
+If you plan to visit on Saturday afternoon, then don’t miss the Children’s Lantern Parade at 3pm – you can even take part for just £6.

 Credit: Visit County Durham

-19. Liverpool Christmas Market
+17. Liverpool Christmas Market

-20. When: 16th November – 24th December
+18. When: 15th November – 24th December

-Where: St George’s Quarter
+Where: St George’s Plateau

 Located at St. George’s Plateau, the Liverpool Christmas Market is a vibrant hub of holiday cheer.
 The market boasts a fantastic mix of local crafts, international cuisine and unique gifts, available over more than 40 stalls.
 There’s a fab fairground with a big wheel offering stunning views of Liverpool, and you can take on a festive classic at the Karaoke Ski Lifts located at the Alpine Bar – who doesn’t love to give Mariah’s high notes a go at Christmas!